karunasoft/SupportTicket/README.md

 Responsive design supports mobile phone displays - see the React hamburger menu (tested on my Android).

 ## Testing
 One of the challenges of testing has been to run the tests on the production environment (i.e. the container).
-When it comes to the build server, we want to run the tests that were build from the new source, on the container.
-This project demonstrates how to run the test on the container, and to extract the results back to the host, for publication to VSTS/Azure Devops Services.
+When it comes to the build server, we want to run the tests that were buily from the new source code, on the container.
+This project demonstrates how to run the tests on the container, and to extract the results back to the host, for publication to VSTS/Azure Devops Services.

 ## Devops Practices
 ### Configuration as Code